bglow/frontend-demo/README.md

 });
 ```

-Altogether now, using the Handlebars templating framework as an example for testing.
+Altogether now, using the Handlebars templating framework as an example for vendor integration testing.

 ```
 var Handlebars = require('Handlebars');